NuevoFoundation/workshops/content/english/java-tictactoe/using-repl-it.md

 {{% notice info %}}

 Before we start, let's first understand how the window works.
 The `Main.java` file contains code, or instructions for the computer to run.
-By pressing the <b>run</b> button, you tell the computer to perform the instructions in the code.
-Any results from running the code will be displayed on the bottom white screen, under the **result** tab.
+By pressing the **run** button, you tell the computer to perform the instructions in the code.
+Any results from running the code will be displayed on the bottom screen, under the **Console** tab.

 {{% /notice %}}